Global search

 Estate administration and probate lawyers

 Executing a Will and administering an estate after someone has died can be a stressful and complex process.
-To help ease the burden and guide you through the process of obtaining a Grant of Probate or Letters of Administration, Maurice Blackburn has partnered with Safewill, one of Australia’s leading digital Wills providers, trusted by thousands of Australians every month.
+To help ease the burden and guide you through the process of obtaining a Grant of Probate or Letters of Administration, Maurice Blackburn has partnered with the Safewill group, one of Australia’s highest rated end of life platforms leading digital Wills providers, trusted by thousands of Australians every month.

 Simply choose a time that suits you and talk to their local lawyers.

-With complimentary guidance and no-obligation advice to get you started, the Safewill team can get your application lodged in as little as three weeks.
+With complimentary guidance and no-obligation advice to get you started, the Safewill Legal team can get your Probate or Letters of Administration application lodged in as little as three weeks.

 What is probate?

-Probate is the process that is completed when a person dies and leaves their assets to distribute.
-It is the legal process for reviewing the assets and determining all the inheritors and can be initiated with or without a Will.
+Probate is the process that is completed when a person dies and leaves a Will, along with their assets to distribute to beneficiaries.
+It is the legal approval granted by the Supreme Court in each state of territory validating the Will, and the authority of the executor of manage the estate.

 What are letters of administration?